CyberFlameGO/svnpython/Doc/tutorial/inputoutput.rst

 concatenation operations you can create any layout you can imagine.
 The standard module :mod:`string` contains some useful operations for padding strings to a given column width; these will be discussed shortly.
-The second way is to use the :meth:`str.format` method.
+The second way is to use the ``%`` operator with a string as the left argument.
+The ``%`` operator interprets the left argument much like a :cfunc:`sprintf`\ -style format string to be applied to the right argument, and returns the string resulting from this formatting operation.

 One question remains, of course: how do you convert values to strings?
 Luckily, Python has ways to convert any value to a string: pass it to the :func:`repr` or :func:`str` functions.
+Reverse quotes (``````) are equivalent to :func:`repr`, but they are no longer used in modern Python code and will likely not be in future versions of the language.

 The :func:`str` function is meant to return representations of values which are fairly human-readable, while :func:`repr` is meant to generate representations